-Long story short, he handled it really well initially but used it as an excuse to break up a short time later.
+Long story short, he seemed to handle it really well initially but used it as an excuse to break up a short time later.
+Classy.

-His use of something in my past as an excuse to end what had appeared to be a good relationship only reinforced my fear that a man won’t be able to respect or support me once he knows I’ve been abused.
+His use of something in my past – something I still did not understand was not my fault – as an excuse to end what had appeared to be a good relationship only reinforced my fear that a man wouldn’t be able to respect or support me once he knew I’ve been abused.
 Once again, I found myself totally unable to trust someone I had counted as a good friend.
 Once again, I entered self-preservation mode.

 C.S.
 Lewis did much to change my view of self-preservation, or fear of vulnerability:

 “Of all arguments against love none makes so strong an appeal to my nature as ‘Careful!
 This might lead you to suffering.’

 To my nature, my temperament, yes.
 Not to my conscience.
 When I respond to that appeal I seem to myself to be a thousand miles away from Christ.
 If I am sure of anything I am sure that His teaching was never meant to confirm my congenital preference for safe investments and limited liabilities.…